honeytrap/honeytrap/README.md

 }
 ```

-The `total` field represents the total events records stored within the db.
+The `total` field represents the total session records stored within the database.

-### Websocket API
+### WebSocket API
-The Honeytrap exposes also the ability to use websocket to connect with the API to retrieve events and sesssion data, whilst also receiving notifications as to the presence of new events or sessions.
+Honeytrap is also able to use WebSockets to connect to the API to retrieve events and session data, and receiving notifications when new events or sessions are detected.

 - `GET /ws`
-Exposed by the API is a `/ws` route which will attempt to upgrade any http request into a websocket connection which allows interfacing with the API to receive updates:
+The exposed `/ws` route will attempt to upgrade any HTTP request to a WebSocket connection which allows interfacing with the API to receive updates.

-- Requests
+#### Requests
-Requests to the API via the websocket endpoint expects requests in JSON format which follow the standard below, this requests are only retrieval and do not store/update any data to the API.
+Requests to the API via the WebSocket endpoint are expected in JSON format seen below.
+These requests only retrieve data and do not store or update any data through the API.

 ```json
 {